1 - CollapsingMergeTree vs ReplacingMergeTree

 Here is the trick:

-• use Null table and MatView to be able access both insert block and the dest table
+• use Null table and MatView to be able to access both the insert block and the dest table

-• check existance of ids in dest table with fast index scan by primary key using IN operator
+• check the existence of IDs in the destination table with a fast index scan by a primary key using the IN operator

 • filter existing rows from insert block by NOT IN operator

-Insert block in most cases has not too many rows (like 1000-100k), so checking dest table for their existence by scanning Primary Key (residing in memory) won’t take much time, but due to high table’s index granularity can be still noticeble on high load.
-If it’s possible better to reduce index granularity at least to 4096 (from default 8192).
+In most cases, the insert block does not have too many rows (like 1000-100k), so checking the destination table for their existence by scanning the Primary Key (residing in memory) won’t take much time.
+However, due to the high table index granularity, it can still be noticeable on high load.
+To enhance performance, consider reducing index granularity to 4096 (from the default 8192) or even fewer values.

-To process updates in CollapsingMergeTree it needs to know “last row state” to insert the “compensation row”.
-Sometimes it’s possible - CDC events coming from MySQL’s binlog or Postgres’s WAL contains not only “new” data but also “old” values.
-If one of columns contains timestamp of row’s update time it can be used as row’s “version”.
-But in most cases incoming event stream does not have old metric values and suitable version information.
-In this case we can get that data by looking into Clickhouse table the same way as we do for row deduplication in previous example.
+To process updates in CollapsingMergeTree, the ’last row state’ must be known before inserting the ‘compensation row.’
+Sometimes, this is possible - CDC events coming from MySQL’s binlog or Postgres’s WAL contain not only ’new’ data but also ‘old’ values.
+If one of the columns includes a sequence-generated version or timestamp of the row’s update time, it can be used as the row’s ‘version’ for VersionedCollapsingMergeTree.
+When the incoming event stream lacks old metric values and suitable version information, we can retrieve that data by examining the ClickHouse table using the same method used for row deduplication in the previous example.

 create table Example2 (id Int64, metric UInt64, sign Int8)